Rinne, other NHL veterans hope for final shot at Stanley Cup

 “I always dream about winning Stanley Cup, and I don’t mind talking about it publicly,” Rinne said Monday.
 “And, yeah it is my goal, it is our goal.
 I’m still hopeful.
 I’m still positive that we (are) going to get back and back to playing and we have a chance to compete again.”

 With each passing day, the end of Rinne’s career draws closer.
-The 38-year-old Finn already has lost his starting job in Nashville to young understudy Juuse Saros.
+The Finn, who turns 38 in November, already has lost his starting job in Nashville to young understudy Juuse Saros.

 At least Rinne is under contract for another season.
 Veterans like Patrick Marleau, Joe Thornton, Jason Spezza, Mikko Koivu, Ryan Miller and Craig Anderson all are in the final year of their contracts and all 37 or older with a chance at their first Stanley Cup slipping away.

-Note: This story has been updated to correct ages for Rinne, Anderson.